AndreaCossu/Relation-Network-PyTorch/README.md

 To reproduce results execute `python launch_rn_babi.py test --en_valid --learning_rate 1e-4 --relu_act --epochs 100 ` and then check under `results/test` to see the results.
 If you want to do the final test on the test set instead of validation set, use `--test_on_test` option.

+## Observations
+* Batchify babi is essential to training performance, both in terms of convergence time and in terms of final accuracy.
+* In order to batchify babi it is necessary to pad supporting facts both on #words and #facts dimensions.
+* Relu activation dramatically improves accuracy, but only when using `batch size > 1`.
+If `batch size == 1` relu prevents learning, while tanh achieves `~74%` accuracy on the joint dataset.

 # Train and test RRN (WORK IN PROGRESS)
 * Model implementation is inside `src/models/RRN.py`
 * Train and test functions are inside `task/babi_task/rrn/train.py`